tasmota/decode-config/README.md

 "ws_width": [1, 3, 5]}
 ```

+> **Note**
-> The json names (like `"altitude"` or `"blinktime"` are internal names from Tasmotas [settings.h](https://github.com/arendst/Tasmota/blob/master/tasmota/settings.h) STRUCT `Settings` and are not the same as known from Tasmota [web-console commands](https://tasmota.github.io/docs/Commands/).
+The json names (like `"altitude"` or `"blinktime"` are internal names from Tasmotas [settings.h](https://github.com/arendst/Tasmota/blob/master/tasmota/settings.h) STRUCT `Settings` and are not the same as known from Tasmota [web-console commands](https://tasmota.github.io/docs/Commands/).
 However, since most variable names are self-describing, the functional meaning should be given in most cases.

 #### Password protected device